Richland will be closed on Fridays during the summer semester.

 Welcome to Richland Community College!
 Whether Richland is your first college experience or you’ve attended college in the past, we are dedicated to helping you achieve your academic, personal, and overall education goals.
 At Richland, we believe we have something special to offer.
 Our open admission policy reflects our desire to serve all who would benefit from a college education.
 We strive to inspire successful completion of our students’ academic and personal goals.

 Richland Community College serves residents of Macon County and parts of Christian, DeWitt, Logan, Moultrie, Piatt, Sangamon, and Shelby Counties.
-The College serves approximately 7,600 students annually through its main campus, Clinton Extension Center, Fairview Park Plaza Extension Center, and Heartland Technical Academy.
+The College serves approximately 7,600 students annually through its main campus, the Clinton Higher Education Center, Fairview Park Plaza Extension Center, and Heartland Technical Academy.
 The Continuing and Professional Education Division provides professional development courses, community education courses, and workforce training to over 4,000 people annually.

 “Community” is our middle name.
 From the time our College was created in 1971, through the Richland Community College Foundation’s first-ever major gifts campaign in 2007, our District has shown tremendous support.
 We take seriously our responsibility to offer baccalaureate/transfer, technical, continuing education, and community education programs, and in turn the people of our District have benefitted and prospered.